 - Software that runs in the internet browser you use, eliminates the need to install software on each individual computer and, then, maintain this computer (eg have an antivirus, take daily backups), etc. You just open a web browser and you are ready to go.

 - Accessibility to everything stored on the cloud from anywhere one has access to a computer on the Internet.

 - Complete dependence on a fast and reliable Internet connection.

-- If the system is 100% browser-based, then it is more sure than it is not, that it will have a slower performance (in comparison with a desktop application).
-Also, in the case where the application is 100% a browser-based application, the things that you can do with it, as well as the user interface of the application, will be limited, due to limitations of browser-based applications.
+- If the system is 100% browser-based, then it is more sure than it is not, that it will have a slower performance (in comparison to a desktop application that is installed locally on your computer/internal network).
+Also, in the case where the application is 100% a browser-based application (meaning it is written in a web programming language, like PHP, HTML5, etc), the things that you can do with it, as well as the user interface of the application, will be limited, due to limitations of the technology available for browser-based applications.

 When the cloud is not the best platform for marina-boatyard software solution.